Naama-shenberger/Chest-CT-Scan-classification/README.md

 # Chest-CT-Scan-classification
-It was a project about breast cancer detection using machine learning. we classify and diagnose if the patient have cancer or not using AI model.
+This is a project about breast cancer detection using machine learning. we classify and diagnose if the patient have cancer or not using AI model.
 As part of the project, a quality CNN network was developed, that includes: